Miles Davis: Legacy and influence

 Davis has, however, been subject to criticism.
-In 1990, writer Stanley Crouch, a prominent critic of jazz fusion, labelled Davis "the most brilliant sellout in the history of jazz," A 1993 essay by Robert Walser in The Musical Quarterly claims that "Davis has long been infamous for missing more notes than any other major trumpet player."
-Also in the essay is a quote by music critic James Lincoln Collier who states that "if his influence was profound, the ultimate value of his work is another matter," and calls Davis an "adequate instrumentalist" but "not a great one."
+In 1990, writer Stanley Crouch, a prominent critic of jazz fusion, labeled Davis "the most brilliant sellout in the history of jazz."
+A 1993 essay by Robert Walser in The Musical Quarterly claims that "Davis has long been infamous for missing more notes than any other major trumpet player."
+Also in the essay is a quote by music critic James Lincoln Collier who states that "if his influence was profound, the ultimate value of his work is another matter", and calls Davis an "adequate instrumentalist" but "not a great one".
 In 2013, The A.V.
 Club published an article titled "Miles Davis beat his wives and made beautiful music".
 In the article, writer Sonia Saraiya praises Davis as a musician, but criticizes him as a person, in particular, his abuse of his wives.
 Others, such as Francis Davis, have criticized his treatment of women, describing it as "contemptible".

+In 2025 Reservoir Media acquired the rights to Davis' publishing catalog.